Blockchain-Powered-eSIM/OpenRSP/README.md

 >>

 ### Resolved Issue
-*With the [open source eSIM Smart Wallet](https://github.com/Blockchain-Powered-eSIM/smart-contract-suite) we have resolved the issue that gets introduced in the eSIM stack based on current RSP which is*
 >
->The right of independent service providers to transmit commands of loading profiles to SIM-cards in the device has been amended and the possibility to store arrays of profiles in independent certified data centres (Subscriptions manager) has appeared.
+>Independent service providers to transmit commands of loading profiles to SIM-cards in the device has been amended and the possibility to store arrays of profiles in Independent certified data centres (Subscriptions manager) has appeared.

->
+#### eSIM Smart COntract Suite
+With the [open source eSIM Smart Wallet](https://github.com/Blockchain-Powered-eSIM/smart-contract-suite) we have resolved the issue that gets introduced in the eSIM stack based on current RSP by removiing the possibility to store arrays of profiles in Independent certified data centres (Subscriptions manager), Actually ,

-#### Where eSIM Smart Wallet allows users to own their profiles and remove the requirements to store profiles in data centres.
+- eSIM Smart Wallet allows users to own their profiles and remove the requirements to store profiles in data centres,
+- Provides well synchronization, security, and interoperability in subscription management which certified data centers are having issues with and it's tricky to keep everything secure, synced, and working smoothly.

 ---

 # RSP Architecture: